This degree in mobile and distributed systems includes an industrial placement, equipping you with practical work experience and boosting your CV.

 - fault tolerance theory to make sure that if a process fails, the system survives

 - formal methods to make sure that the process doesn’t fail in the first place

 Graduates will be able to design, build and integrate advanced networked computing systems in a range of application areas, such as mobile and wireless communications, computationally intensive financial and health applications, and applications involving multiple business and outsourcing.

-We have a policy of seeking British Computer Society (BCS) accreditation for all of our degrees, so you can be assured that you will graduate with a degree that meets the standards set out by the IT industry.
+We have a policy of seeking British Computer Society (BCS) accreditation for all of our degrees.
+BCS is the chartered institute for IT.

 Our existing degrees are already accredited and we apply for accreditation for all new degrees.

-This gives you time, in your first two years, to explore the subject and decide which area you want to specialise in.
+This gives you time to explore the subject and decide which area you want to specialise in.
 It also means you can transfer between our degrees up to the end of second year (although transfer from a BSc to an MComp is dependent on your academic performance).